Communist Party of Nepal (Unified): CA polls

 The party presented its manifesto for the Constituent Assembly polls on March 10, 2008.
 The party proposes making Nepal into a federal republic with 11 states and 2 sub-states, based on ethnicity, language and geography.
 It proposes having a ceremonial president, and resting executive powers in the office of the Prime Minister.
 According to its manifesto, there would be a limit of two mandate periods for the Prime Ministership.
 Both Prime Minister and president would be elected by the parliament.

 The party won two seats through the Proportional Representation vote, but no seat in the First Past the Post system.

 Split

-A faction of Communist Party of Nepal (Unified) led by Nabaraj Subedi merged with the Unified CPN (Maoist) on April 2010.
+A faction of Communist Party of Nepal (Unified) led by Nabaraj Subedi merged with the Unified CPN (Maoist) in April 2010.

 Maoist chairman Pushpa Kamal Dahal and CPN (Unified) leader Nabaraj Subedi signed a memo on the unification between the two parties at a programme in the capital Katmandhu on April 3, 2010.

 According to leaders, they have agreed to settle ideological issues at the upcoming general convention of the Maoist party.

 They said local level organizational matters would be settled by forming a taskforce.